-Most are concerned about Coronavirus, and those on a biologic are especially nervous.
-The Coronavirus strain is new and unknown.
-The best advice is to wash your hands, stay home if you don’t feel well, and continue on with your normal precautions.
+Most with Hidradenitis Suppurativa are concerned about Coronavirus, and those on a biologic are especially nervous.
+The Coronavirus strain (Covid-19) is new and "unknown" to us.
+The best advice is to wash your hands, don't touch your face, wash surfaces frequently and stay home, especially if you don’t feel well.
+Please be sure to follow your country’s guidelines.

 Panicking, worrying, and stressing only causes lower immunity, and for many, can trigger flares.

 HS Covid-19 global registry to monitor and report outcomes of Covid-19 in Hidradenitis Suppurativa: